 Create the SIMCheck

-The next step is to create the SIMCheck
+The next step is to create the SimCheck

 resource.
 A data class is needed to represent the expected properties and convert the JSON response to a Dart Map.